-Chris Darrow, a bigger-than-life, Claremont legend, passed suddenly this week.
-A brilliant musician, he played anything with strings and played beautifully.
+Chris Darrow, a bigger-than-life, Claremont music legend, passed suddenly this week.
+A brilliant musician, he played anything with strings, beautifully.
+His musical style was global, original, and influential.
 He was a monster with a slide-guitar.
 He was a songwriter and singer.
-His rendition of “Martians at the Window” has been on my playlists for 30 years
+He was a music publisher.
+And he was a producer.

 I remember his dictum as a record producer with the groups he was about to record.
 We play the new material three times.
 Once to learn it, once to rehearse it, once to record it.
 Performance, not perfection was the goal, although it was usually “perfect.”
-Chris was a musicians musician.
+It takes great players to pull this off and Chris always had great players.
+He was a musicians musician.

 I remember the Pinetop Perkins sessions with Chris at the old Indian Hill Recording studios in Claremont.
-Chris had assembled a stellar group of musicians (as usual), and old Pinetop sat at the studio’s “Big White” Yamaha grand and belted out the tune to a control room Chris had packed with the “right” audience to get Pinetop into a groove.
+Chris had assembled a stellar group of musicians (as usual), and old Pinetop sat at the studio’s “Big White” Yamaha grand and belted out his tune to a control room Chris had packed with the “right” audience - musicians, musician's girlfriends, their girlfriends, girls, etc. He wanted to get Pinetop in the groove.
 It worked.
-Pinetop saw the crowd, muscled the big grand around so that he could face the control room audience directly.
+Pinetop loves an audience and old 'Top muscled the big grand around so that he could face the control room audience directly.
 And he gave the performance of a lifetime.

-I remember a young Ben Harper coming into the studio and quietly watching Chris at work, crafting an arrangement with the assembled musicians, doing his magic.
+I remember one summer, a young Ben Harper spending time at the studio and quietly watching Chris at work, crafting arrangements with the assembled musicians, performing, mixing, doing his magic.
 We all learned from Chris.
 Up-and-comers and pros’ alike.

 Chris came from an artistic family.
 His brother Eric is a widely known and exhibited ceramicist, well known in Claremont for his Christmastime pottery sales.
-Chris’s father, Paul, who passed away in November, was also a renowned artist; a painter remembered in Claremont for his weekly “cartoon” published in the Claremont Courier for many years.
+Chris’s father, Paul, who passed away in November, was also a renowned artist, a painter, and cartoonist remembered in Claremont for his weekly “cartoon” published in the Claremont Courier for many years.
 Paul was also a teacher at the Claremont Colleges.

 And in Claremont, Chris’s passing marks another loss to the fading bohemian soul of this city.
-The great Claremont watercolorists, ceramicists, musicians, sculptors and muralists that called Claremont home for many decades following WWII are leaving us.
+The great Claremont watercolorists, ceramicists, musicians, sculptors, and muralists that called the art colony that was Claremont home for the decades following WWII are leaving us.